siramsay/100-days-of-code-R3/README.md

 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
 I wanted to use this repo to track my progress my registering my work as a commit.

+### Day 331 2021 Oct 13, Wednesday

+**Today's Progress**

+**CSS**
+- Worked on Sass functions to generate a moving rectangles.

+**Thoughts** Need to really draw this out and work out a n algorithm, what I did is linear but it needs to change so that the rectangles that are closer coming in at the same points.

+**Link to work:**
+1. Local

 ### Day 330 2021 Oct 12, Tuesday

 **Today's Progress**

 **CSS**
 - Animation of CSS rectangles contd.
-After setting up the repo and reviewing Sass website and previuos experimentation I wrote some flow control statement.
+After setting up the repo and reviewing Sass website and previous experimentation I wrote some flow control statement.

 **What I learnt**
 - Mainly that to calculate values you need to do it in the #{} if you want to keep the units i.e. #{$i} + 10 and #{$i + 10} whill produce different results.